 - Rhetoric: Are there certain rhetorical devices in the text?
 E.g. polemic rhetorical?
 How would this affect our understanding of the text?
 If the writer was being sarcastic, then his statement cannot be taken literally.

 - Reconstruct event: Is the passage addressing an issue relating to a particular event the original audience had experienced?
 If yes, how would understanding the event change the way you interpret the passage?
 You can reconstruct the event with some level of plausibility based on clues in the text of the passage, together with other corresponding Bible passages.

 - Reviewing your observations or questions on the passage, attempt to find answers to the questions outstanding; consider the observations and discern the meaning of the passage from that.

 - Summary: What is the key idea or story in this passage?

 - What is meant by certain key words?
 E.g. “glorify”.
 If it helps, look up a Bible dictionary.

 - Is the meaning of these key words, phrases, ideas, concepts, based on the context?
 E.g. the phrase “guardians and trustees” (NIV) or “guardians and managers” (ESV) in Galatians 4:1-7 must be understood in the context of the law during Apostle Paul’s time.
 Likewise the word “guardian” (ESV) or “schoolmaster” (KJV) in Galatians 3:24 must be understood in the context of the role such a person played at that time, not what it is today.

 - Purpose: Why did the writer write this passage?
 Why did the writer include this detail?
 Why did the writer use this contrast, comparison, metaphor, rhetorical device?
 Was the writer addressing a specific problem in the context of his original audience?

 - Big picture: How does this passage relate to the book?
 To the entire Bible?
-To Jesus and the Gospel?
+To Jesus, His Kingdom and the Gospel?